albar965/littlenavmap-manual/src/en/INSTALLATION.rst

 Installation
 ------------

-*Little Navmap* for Windows is available as a 64-bit or 32-bit application and was tested with Windows 10 and Windows 11.
+*Little Navmap* for **Windows** is available as a 64-bit or 32-bit application and was tested with Windows 10 and Windows 11.
+You can download either an installer package or a Zip-archive.

-macOS is supported up from macOS High Sierra 10.13 inclusive.
-You need Rosetta to run *Little Navmap* on Apple Silicon / M1 computers.
+Apple **macOS** is supported from macOS High Sierra 10.13 or later.

-Linux versions built on recent Ubuntu releases are available and should work on other distributions as well.
+You need Rosetta to run *Little Navmap* on Apple Silicon / M1 computers with the exception of :doc:`XPCONNECT` which is available as a native X-Plane plugin.

-The macOS and Linux versions are both 64-bit.
+**Linux** versions built on recent Ubuntu releases are available and should work on other distributions as well.

 Each version of *Little Navmap* and the other programs come with a plain text file ``CHANGELOG.txt`` which has important notes and describes the changes between versions.